0xSiO/bolt-rs/README.md

 This project provides a comprehensive set of libraries that allow for interaction with graph database servers that support the [Bolt v1](https://boltprotocol.org/v1/) protocol, namely, [Neo4j](https://neo4j.com).
 Since there is currently no good documentation for Bolt v2, v3, or v4, this set of libraries allows interacting with Neo4j versions up to 3.5.14, which is the last version supporting Bolt v1.
+Development to support the newer versions of the protocol is ongoing.

 ### bolt-client
 [![crates.io](https://img.shields.io/crates/v/bolt-client.svg)](https://crates.io/crates/bolt-client)